nypl-openaudio/start-here/Projects/README.md

 # Storynode
 <img align="left" width="400px" src="https://raw.githubusercontent.com/nypl-openaudio/start-here/master/Projects/Images/storynode.png" alt="screenshot of prototype interface with text on right column of screen and a map with some points on it on the left column of the screen">
 #### Short Description
-Stanford Named Entity Recognizer + Transcript = AWESOME MAP
+To identify place names, transcripts are run through the Stanford Named Entity Recognizer.
+These place names are then plotted on a map, creating a cartographic way of browsing audio and transcriptions.

 #### Links and Materials
 [Github Repository](https://github.com/bertspaan/openaudioweekend)